 Assistantship Offerings Policies for Graduate Assistantships

-The Peabody Conservatory’s new Graduate Jazz fellowships will cover full tuition plus a remittance payment for MM or GPD students in the Jazz program.
-Beginning with fall 2023 enrollment, fellowships will be granted to up to three students per year (a maximum six fellows in any given year).
+The Peabody Conservatory’s Graduate Jazz fellowships cover full tuition plus a remittance payment for MM or GPD students in the Jazz program.
+Fellowships will be granted to up to three students per year (a maximum six fellows in any given year).
 Fellows will work closely with Richard and Elizabeth Case Chair of Jazz Studies Sean Jones and, in addition to their studies, will perform together as an ensemble on campus and throughout the greater Baltimore community.
 No separate application is necessary and all applicants to the Graduate Jazz program will be considered.

 Graduate Fellowships that cover tuition and fees do not cover mandatory health insurance or costs for remedial coursework (for courses students may need to take as a result of entrance examinations).

 All admitted DMA students will be automatically considered for the fellowships, with the final decision about the awards being made by the Dean of the Institute, in consultation with the DMA Committee.
-Current Peabody students who are auditioning for the DMA program are eligible for the fellowship, but current DMA students will not be eligible.
+Current Peabody students who are auditioning for the DMA program are eligible for the fellowship, but current DMA students are not eligible as they are only awarded at the time of admission to the DMA.

 Graduate Fellowships that cover tuition and fees do not cover mandatory health insurance or costs for remedial coursework (for courses students may need to take as a result of entrance examinations).